ClouDesire/docusaurus/docs/api.md

 Client should set the request parameter `apiVersion` globally on every request to avoid failures while the API evolves.
-This value is a string representation in `yyyymmdd` format of the date when a breaking changes is introduced to support new features.
+This value is a string representation in `yyyymmdd` format of the date when a breaking change got introduced to support new features.

     GET /api/productVersion?apiVersion=20180312 HTTP/1.1